BlueCyro/FourierForge/README.md

 ## Tips

-- For visualizations, I recommend applying a multiplier to each FFT value with `(FFTIndex + 2) * log10(value) * 10000` to get a more visually appealing result.
-Different bin sizes may vary.
+- For visualizations, I recommend applying a multiplier to each FFT value with: (FFTIndex + 2) * log10(value) * 10000 to get a more visually appealing result.
+Different window sizes may vary.

-- You can convert each FFT value into decibels by doing `20 * log10(value)` or `10 * log10(energy)`, this also applies to the band monitors.
+- You can convert each FFT value into decibels by the formula: 20 * log10(value) or 10 * log10(energy), this also applies to the band monitors.

 - You can convert the FFT values into energy by squaring them.